emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 allows support for protection of the peer's identity when using TLS client authentication.
 An example of the exchanges using TLS renegotiation to protect privacy is shown in Appendix C.

+## Server Certificate Validation

+As part of the TLS negotiation, the server presents a certificate to the peer.
+The peer SHOULD verify the validity of the EAP server certificate and SHOULD also examine the EAP server name presented in the certificate in order to determine whether the EAP server can be trusted.
+When performing server certificate validation, implementations MUST provide support for the rules in {{RFC5280}} for validating certificates against a known trust anchor.
+In addition, implementations MUST support matching the realm portion of the peer's NAI against a SubjectAltName of type dNSName within the server certificate.
+However, in certain deployments, this might not be turned on.
+Please note that in the case where the EAP authentication is remote, the EAP server will not reside on the same machine as the authenticator, and therefore, the name in the EAP server's certificate cannot be expected to match that of the intended destination.
+In this case, a more appropriate test might be whether the EAP server's certificate is signed by a certification authority (CA) controlling the intended domain and whether the authenticator can be authorized by a server in that domain.

+### Client Certificates sent during Phase 1 {#client-certs-phase1}

+Note that since TLS client certificates are sent in the clear with TLS 1.2 and earlier, if identity protection is required, then it is possible for the TLS authentication to be renegotiated after the first server authentication.
+To accomplish this, the server will typically not request a certificate in the server_hello; then, after the server_finished message is sent and before TEAP Phase 2, the server MAY send a TLS hello_request.
+This allows the peer to perform client authentication by sending a client_hello if it wants to or send a no_renegotiation alert to the server indicating that it wants to continue with TEAP Phase 2 instead.
+Assuming that the peer permits renegotiation by sending a client_hello, then the server will respond with server_hello, certificate, and certificate_request messages.
+The peer replies with certificate, client_key_exchange, and certificate_verify messages.
+Since this renegotiation occurs within the encrypted TLS channel, it does not reveal client certificate details.
+It is possible to perform certificate authentication using an EAP authentication method (for example, EAP-TLS) within the TLS session in TEAP Phase 2 instead of using TLS handshake renegotiation.

+When TLS 1.3 or later is used, it is RECOMMENDED that client certificates are sent in Phase 1, instead of via Phase 2 and EAP-TLS.
+Doing so will reduce the number of round trips.
+Further discussion of this issue is given below in [](#inner-method-limitations)

 ## Resumption